FWCorey/PlatformFacade/Documentation/Documentation.md

 When `Initialize()` is called, the PlatformManager:

 1. Scans all loaded assemblies for types implementing `IPlatformInitializer`
-2. Filters out interfaces, abstract classes, and MonoBehaviour types
+2. Filters out interfaces, abstract classes, and `MonoBehaviour` types
-3. Checks the count of implementations:
-   - **0 implementations**: Logs an error and does not set initialized flag
+3. Logs all discovered initializer types
+4. If multiple implementations are found, logs a warning and tries each initializer in an unspecified order:
-   - **1 implementation**: Creates an instance and calls `InitializePlatform()` which returns the platform
+   - Creates an instance via the parameterless constructor
+   - Calls `InitializePlatform()` and checks the result
+   - The first non-null `IPlatform` returned is accepted, sets the initialized flag, and stops
-   - **2+ implementations**: Logs an error and does not set initialized flag
+5. If no implementations produce a platform instance, logs an error and leaves the initialized flag false
-4. Sets the initialized flag only on successful platform creation

-Note: The PlatformManager always uses reflection for discovery, even if a DLL is loaded later.
-This ensures newly loaded assemblies are discovered on the next initialization attempt.
+Notes:
+- The order of trying initializers is not guaranteed.
+Each initializer should self-filter (e.g., by checking settings, platform availability, or SDK presence) and return null when not applicable.
+- Discovery happens on each initialization attempt.
+After a successful initialization, new assemblies are not considered unless you call `PlatformManager.Reset()`.

 ### Error Handling

 The PlatformManager handles several error scenarios:

-- **No Implementation Found**: Logs an error if no IPlatformInitializer implementation exists, keeps initialized flag false
+- **No Implementation Found**: Logs an error if no `IPlatformInitializer` implementation exists; keeps initialized flag false
-- **Multiple Implementations**: Logs an error listing all found implementations, keeps initialized flag false
+- **Multiple Implementations**: Logs a warning listing all found implementations, then iterates through them; succeeds on the first non-null platform, otherwise logs a final error
-- **Constructor Failure**: Logs an error if the initializer constructor throws an exception, keeps initialized flag false
+- **Constructor/Initialization Failure**: Logs an error if the initializer constructor or `InitializePlatform()` throws an exception; continues trying remaining implementations
-- **Initialization Failure**: Logs an error if `InitializePlatform()` throws an exception, keeps initialized flag false
-- **Null Platform**: Logs an error if `InitializePlatform()` returns null, keeps initialized flag false
+- **Null Platform**: Logs when an initializer returns null; continues trying remaining implementations
 - **Assembly Load Errors**: Gracefully handles assemblies that fail to load types

 ## Best Practices

-1. **Single Implementation**: Ensure only one IPlatformInitializer implementation is active in your build
+1. **Have Only One Effective Initializer**: Ensure that, for a given build/run, only one initializer actually returns a platform (others should return null when not applicable)
-2. **Editor vs Runtime**: Use build constraints or assembly definitions to separate Editor and Runtime implementations
+2. **Editor vs Runtime**: Use assembly definitions, scripting defines, or settings to separate Editor and Runtime implementations
 3. **Initialization Timing**: Initialize early (in Awake or Start) to ensure platform services are available
 4. **Error Checking**: Always check if `PlatformManager.Current` is null before using services
 5. **Single Responsibility**: Keep platform creation logic in the initializer, separate from service implementation
+6. **Self-Filtering Initializers**: Inside `InitializePlatform()`, perform environment checks (e.g., SDK present, feature enabled) and return null if not applicable

 ## Platform Implementation Guidelines